 But the reality is, of course, far from this dream.
 We all know it takes many dishes to bake a pound cake, let alone a tiered creation with marzipan lilies and a raspberry coulis.
 Mismatched dishes are hard to come by, and require endless browsing of thrift stores and Etsy shops.
 And hosting takes time, money, and a steely resolve possessed by only a handful of generals.

-But that doesn’t stop us from trying.
+But that doesn't stop us from trying.
 Each time we send out those e-vites and start planning our menu, we resort to our best, hopeful selves.
-Our minds fill with dreams of shiny 0lives and crackly homemade crostinis, overflowing cheese platters and sparkly champagne coupes.
+Our minds fill with dreams of shiny olives and crackly homemade crostini, overflowing cheese platters and sparkly champagne coupes.
 And so, we rummage for recipes that will make us seem elegant, composed, and yet just a bit daring.

 Well, this is where books like Vegetarian Dinner Parties: 150 Meatless Meals Good Enough to Serve to Company come in.
 Divided into categories like small plates, no plates, pastas or salads and soups, this back houses a staggering amount of beautiful dinner party dishes.
 They range from the dead simple (grapefruit/avocado salad with pisachios) to the elegant and complex (strawberry/ black pepper cake with chocolate-balsamic glaze and vanilla gelato).

 Included here are appetizers, cocktails and desserts, with hundreds of detailed notes, suggestions on what to make ahead, pairings and full menus, and even alterations and substitutions.
 Vegetarian Dinner Parties is the kind of powerhouse cookbook every vegetarian should have in their arsenal.
 This is the cookbook that will make you the envy of all of your friends and relatives.
 This is the cookbook you want.